QuantumlyTangled/Krist/README.md

 ## Docker Installation

 The preferred method of installation is Docker.
-The Docker images are published on the GitHub Container Registry under `ghcr.io/tmpim/krist`.
+The Docker images are published on the GitHub Container Registry under `ghcr.io/quantumlytangled/krist` or `quantumlytangled/krist`.

 MySQL/MariaDB and Redis are required too.
 There are two options to connect to the databases.
 The easier way is to run MySQL and Redis on the host machine,